For more information on your ballot, visit Civic Nebraska’s Decoding the Ballot resource.

 What Issues are on the Ballot?

 This year, many issues concerning the well-being of Nebraskans are up for a vote in the form of ballot measures.
-Here’s what you need to know about these referendums:
+Here’s where OutNebraska stands and what you need to know about these issues:

 LGBTQ+ people face a variety of health challenges and are more likely to hold employment that doesn’t grant them any paid sick leave.
 No one should have to choose between their health or their paycheck.